 Instead of chemicals, natural pools use natural filtration — including plants and gravel — to clean the water.
 A pump keeps the water circulating between the regeneration zone and the swimming area.
 And the moving water even helps prevent breeding mosquitos!

 Over time, your regeneration zone may become home to small aquatic animals, including microscopic algae-eating daphnia, snails, and amphibians, further enhancing your own personal water garden.

 Cost and Time to Build

+But the process of building your natural pool will take much longer than a traditional pool.
 You can expect it to take at least three months to complete your natural pool, so if you live in a cooler climate, you may not be able to use your pool the first year it’s built.

 Because you will have a regeneration zone as well as a swimming zone, your pool will be larger and require more space than a traditional pool with the same size swimming area, so you’ll need a large yard.

 Keep in mind that the regeneration zone and the swimming zone will be roughly equal in size.
 If the regeneration zone is located away from the swimming area, you will need to make sure there are pipes or other means for the water to circulate between the two sections.

 The swimming area of a natural pool can be up to 12 feet deep on average, not dissimilar from a traditional pool.
 It’s also common to have stairs, a deck, and other features of a traditional pool.

 The regeneration zone will be shallower, generally starting at around 6 inches and deepening to approximately 18 inches.